jamiealquiza/occam/README.md

 Occam is a simple event matching service that allows you to write JSON message matching -> action logic using a simple, declarative Python syntax that is automatically parallelized under the hood.
 Messages are read from a Redis list, populated by any means of choice.

-The following in `checks.py` would look for a message with an '@type' field with the value 'type', then return whether or not 'somefield' exists and equals 'someval':
+The following in `checks.py` would check if any incoming messages included the field 'somefield' with the value 'someval', sending the output to console upon match:
 <pre>
-if inMatch(msg, "type", "somefield:someval"): outConsole(msg)
+if inMatch(msg, "somefield", "someval"): outConsole(msg)
 </pre>
 A message pushed into the reference Redis list:
 <pre>
-% redis-cli lpush messages '{ "@type": "type", "somefield": "someval" }'
+% redis-cli lpush messages '{ "somefield": "someval" }'
 </pre>
 Then Occam started, yielding the match:
 <pre>
 % ./occam.py
+2015-01-21 11:20:21,920 | INFO | Waiting for Blacklist Rules sync
-2014-12-23 19:05:15,549 | INFO | Connected to Redis at 127.0.0.1:6379
+2015-01-21 11:20:21,922 | INFO | Connected to Redis at 127.0.0.1:6379
+2015-01-21 11:20:21,922 | INFO | API - Listening at 0.0.0.0:8080
+2015-01-21 11:20:27,127 | INFO | Redis Reader Task Started
-2014-12-23 19:05:36,576 | INFO | Event Match: { "@type": "type", "somefield": "someval" }
+2015-01-21 11:20:28,235 | INFO | Event Match: { "somefield": "someval" }
 </pre>

 Matching syntax can be nested and chained to require additional conditions:
 <pre>
-if inMatch(msg, "type", "somefield:someval"):
-  if inMatch(msg, "type", "anotherfield:anotherval"):
+if inMatch(msg, "somefield", "someval"): if inMatch(msg, "anotherfield", "anotherval"):
     outConsole(msg)
 </pre>
-The above syntax would console log the event (appending the 'msg' JSON document) if both 'somefield' and 'anotherfield' values were matched according to the checks syntax.
+The above check would trigger a log to console, given a single message where both 'somefield' and 'anotherfield' values equaled 'someval' and 'anotherval'.

+<br><br>

-More complex logic can be formed, such as sub-sampling and different output actions at each level of conditions met:
+Additional input / output actions exist that allow more complex logic, such as sub-sampling or different output actions at each depth of conditions met:
 <pre>
-if inMatch(msg, "type", "somefield:someval") and inRate(5, 60):
+if inMatch(msg, "somefield", "someval") and inRate(5, 60):
-  if inMatch(msg, "type", "anotherfield:anotherval") and inRate(10, 30):
+  if inMatch(msg, "anotherfield", "anotherval") and inRate(10, 30):
       outPd(msg)
   else:
-      outConsole(msg)
+      outHc(msg, "ops-room")
 </pre>

-The above syntax would write the message to console if >= 5 'somefield' = 'someval' matches were observed within a rolling 60 second window.
-If we were to exceed this threshold with say 35 matching events and >= 10 of those 35 events also held 'anotherfield' with the value 'anotherval' within a 30 second rolling window, we would trigger a PagerDuty alert (appending the message data - see 'Inputs/Outputs' section).
+The above syntax would trigger a HipChat room notification if >= 5 'somefield' = 'someval' matches were observed within a rolling 60 second window.
+If we were to exceed this threshold with say 35 matching events and >= 10 of those 35 events also held 'anotherfield' with the value 'anotherval' within a 30 second rolling window, we would trigger a PagerDuty alert.

 `checks.py` can contain any number of rules that every message will iterate against.

 ### Inputs / Outputs

 #### inMatch
 A basic equality check.
-With the input JSON 'msg' where the field '@type' = 'type', check if 'somefield' = 'somevalue'.
+With the input JSON 'msg', check if 'somefield' = 'somevalue'.
 <pre>if inMatch(msg, "type", "somefield:somevalue")</pre>

 #### inRegex
 Python regex (re) matching.
-With the input JSON 'msg' where the field '@type' = 'type', checks pattern '.*' against the value of 'somefield'.
+With the input JSON 'msg', check pattern '.*' against the value of 'somefield'.
-<pre>if inRegex(msg, "type", "somefield", ".*")</pre>
+<pre>if inRegex(msg, "somefield", ".*")</pre>

 #### inRate
 Rolling window rate check.
 Anchor function that is placed within a series of conditionals that requires a threshold of all preceding conditions to have been met '5' times within a '30' second rolling window, otherwise, the chain of conditions will be short-circuited.